gfranks/android_homemodeler/README.md

 android_homemodeler
 ===================

 Android version of Home Modeler application.
-More description to to come.
+More description to come.